JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 * log on as service right ([related Microsoft page](https://technet.microsoft.com/en-us/library/cc794944%28v=ws.10%29.aspx))
 * write permissions for the [TeamCity Data Directory](teamcity-data-directory.md),
 * write permissions for the [TeamCity Home](teamcity-home-directory.md), i.e. directory where TeamCity was installed,
-* all the necessary permissions to work with the external systems like version controls, etc.
+* all the necessary permissions to work with the external systems like version controls, and so on.

 By default, the Windows service is installed under the SYSTEM account.
 To change it, use the Services applet (__Control Panel | Administrative Tools | Services__).